DAG Scheduling in the BSP Model: NP-hardness

-On the other hand, adding a path of length $\frac{n}{P}$ to the construction ensures that one of the processors has to compute the next node of this path in every time step.
-We then attach further predecessors to specific nodes of this path, hence it becomes necessary to split the work between multiple processors to ensure that the $i$-th node of the path is indeed always computed by the $i$-th time step.
-This essentially allows us to ensure that communications must happen at a given point in time \textit{at the latest}.

-The two methods together define the exact time steps when we need to communicate, otherwise we exceed the allowed cost $C_0$.
-In this setting, we show that there is essentially only one way to develop a valid schedule for our construction.
-The underlying reduction then uses the $3$-partition problem with specific gadgets representing each input number $a_i$, and ensures that it is only possible to compute the required nodes by each communication deadline if the numbers $a_i$ are sorted into triplets that each sum up to a given value. \end{proof}
+Theorem~\ref{th:trees} is our most technical proof, requiring $P\!=\!16$ processors; we only provide a brief intuitive overview here.
+Firstly, our choice of $C_0$ ensures that we can only have $\frac{n}{P}$ computations on any processor, and only $d$ communication steps altogether (for some $d$).
+Then on the one hand, our construction contains a large gadget that occupies a single processor $p$ for the entire schedule (otherwise the communication cost is too high), and $d$ further gadgets that each need to send a value to $p$.
+Any schedule needs to manage these gadgets carefully to ensure that one of these $d$ values is already available every time we do a communication step; this ensures that the communications can only happen at specific times at the earliest.
+On the other hand, we use critical paths to ensure that specific nodes need to be computed by a given time step.
+We then attach further gadgets to given segments of these paths, which forces us to split the work between multiple processors (and thus communicate) to satisfy these deadlines; hence communications must happen at specific times at the latest.
+Together, these define the exact times when we need to communicate, otherwise the cost exceeds $C_0$.
+Due to this, there is essentially only one way to develop a valid schedule in our DAG.
+The underlying reduction then uses the $3$-partition problem with gadgets representing each input number $a_i$, and ensures that it is only possible to satisfy each communication deadline if the numbers $a_i$ are sorted into triplets that each sum up to a given value. \end{proof}